image-rs/blog.image-rs.org/_drafts/2019-04-16-image-rs-hello.md

 some spring cleaning, and *you* can help.
 The new concept is similar to Rust's own but even less formal (for now, as we are smaller).
 We'll collectively define an overall yearly vision to help with decisions in the face of uncertainty.
-Instead of a separate RFC repository, any larger scale changes
+But we don't (yet?) have a need for a separate RFC repository and it seems as larger scale changes still fit into issue threads.

+Simply put, hello and welcome!